 Make a Will.
-A Will is simply a legal document that carries out the wishes of the deceased.
+A Will is simply a legal document that explains the wishes of the deceased.
 As we pass, most of us feel comfort in knowing that the ones we leave behind will be taken care of and that our life long possessions will be inherited by those who will want them and appreciate these - our last gifts.
 A Will is legal as long as it is witnessed by two people who are NOT named in it.
-A Will needs to be considered if there are real assets to be distributed, there is an expected dispute or the deceased has particular wishes on how to proceed with funeral etc.
+Consider a Will if there are real assets to be distributed, there is an expected dispute or the deceased has particular wishes on how to proceed with a funeral, etc.